 During a whole semester, you will have the opportunity to make your ideas come true, put into practice what you have learned during the course and use the city of Barcelona as a field for experimentation, data collection and laboratory.

-❷① Data Visualization
+❷① Data Experience

 You will develop a personal design project that explores how to create meaningful ways of connecting people and information through a multidisciplinary approach.